dnschneid/crouton/README.md

     terminal.
 This is particularly useful for desktop environments: try running `sudo startxfce4 -b`
   * Want to disable Chromium OS's power management?
 Run `croutonpowerd -i`
+  * If you just want a nice CLI environment for running Vim, servers, gcc, there's no need to install X11.
+Just use the `core` or `cli-extra` targets and use the chroot via `enter-chroot` from the crosh shell.
+You can enter the chroot simultaneously with as many crosh shells as you want.

 Issues?